Galapagos Islands Field Course

 Note that this field course is based in the tropics, where the sun is strong, temperatures and humidity are always high, and that accommodation is bed & breakfast/dinner-style with local families.
-Students with medical or dietary conditions, or severe allergies, should seek advice from the module co-ordinator.
+Students with medical or dietary conditions, or severe allergies, should seek advice from the module co-ordinator, but usually there is no problem.
 Anyone choosing this module will need a reasonable level of fitness in order to be able to undertake the expedition.

 When participating in field courses, you will be required to cover the costs of getting to the Galapagos.
 You will also need to provide your own specialist personal equipment appropriate to the field course destination, eg. walking boots, rucksack, binoculars.
 For further details see http://vle.exeter.ac.uk/course/view.php?id=6569.